DennisTsiang/Aeon-Backend/README.md

 Run `npm install` to install dependencies.

-git clone ACVTool from https://github.com/DennisTsiang/acvtool and place in a folder called vendor
+git clone ACVTool from https://github.com/DennisTsiang/acvtool and install in a folder called vendor

-git clone Orka from https://github.com/DennisTsiang/orka and place in vendor folder too.
+git clone Orka from https://github.com/DennisTsiang/orka and install in vendor folder too.

 Create a PostgreSQL database and populate it with tables corresponding to the categories you want.
 Example table schema can be found in `create_tables.sh`.